Black dog (folklore): Church Grim

 The Church Grim guards a local Christian church and its attached churchyard from those who would profane them including thieves, vandals, witches, and warlocks.
-For this purpose it was the custom to bury a dog alive under the cornerstone of a church as a foundation sacrifice.
-Sometimes the grim will toll the bells at midnight before a death occurs.
-At funerals the presiding clergyman may see the dog looking out from the churchtower and determine from its "aspect" whether the soul of the departed was bound for Heaven or Hell.
-Another tradition states that when a new churchyard was opened the first man buried there had to guard it against the Devil.
-To save a human soul from such a duty a black dog was buried in the north part of the churchyard as a substitute.Wright 1913, p.
-194.
+For this purpose, it was the custom to bury a dog alive under the cornerstone of a church as a foundation sacrifice.
+Sometimes, the grim will toll the bells at midnight before a death occurs.
+At funerals, the presiding clergyman may see the dog looking out from the churchtower and determine from its "aspect" whether the soul of the departed was bound for Heaven or Hell.
+Another tradition states that when a new churchyard was opened, the first man buried there had to guard it against the Devil.
+To save a human soul from such a duty, a black dog was buried in the north part of the churchyard as a substitute.

 Dando's Dogs

 The area around St Germans is haunted by a pack of hunting dogs known as Dando's Dogs.
 Dando was an unrepentantly sinful priest and an avid huntsman who was carried off to Hell by the Devil for his wickedness.
 Since then, Dando and his hounds are sometimes heard in a wild chase across the countryside, especially on Sunday mornings.

 The Devil's Dandy Dogs are another Cornish version of the Wild Hunt.
 They are often conflated with Dando's Dogs but are much more dangerous.
 The huntsman is the Devil himself and his dogs are not just ghosts but true hellhounds, black in color with horns and fiery breath.
-One night a herdsman was journeying home across the moors and would have been overtaken by the Dandy Dogs, but when he knelt and began praying they went off in another direction in pursuit of other prey.Hartland 1906, p.
-244.
+One night a herdsman was journeying home across the moors and would have been overtaken by the Dandy Dogs, but when he knelt and began praying they went off in another direction in pursuit of other prey.